- 01. Where Do the Germanic Language Come From?

 You should also check out our list of the 10 most famous Germans in the world!

-German lessons London (or Lincoln or Perth) can help you with that!
+German lessons in Mumbai can help you with that!

 Firstly, Germans seem to construct their sentences “backwards”.
 At least in comparison to English.
 You should keep this in mind if you’re learning the language.
 In fact, in English, you usually start with the most important aspects and add less important elements.
 In German it’s the opposite.